expohaha/TF2_TuffPVE/README.md

+# About the Fork

+This fork is really just made for my friend group server.
+I might make some changes for balancing and what-not.

 # One Thousand Engineers

 A special PVE gamemode designed by Uncle Dane for Uncletopia servers.
 The BLUE team consisting of up to 12 human players is faced with an army of Engineer Bots on RED team.
 The goal of the gamemode is to fight through the defenses of the Engineer bots and win the round.
 Best played on Payload and A/D maps.